sonic-net/sonic-mgmt/docs/testplan/Smartswitch-test-plan.md

 ### 1.18 Check DPU status and Link after kernel panic

 #### Steps
- * Adding to the existing test case: https://github.com/sonic-net/sonic-mgmt/blob/master/tests/platform_tests/test_kdump.py
+ * Use `nohup bash -c "sleep 5 && echo c > /proc/sysrq-trigger" &`
  * If the testbed is smartswitch and not in dark mode, add the dpu status check and connectivity.
  * Use `config chassis module startup <DPU_NUMBER>` to power on the DPUs.
  * Use `show chassis modules status` to check status of the DPUs.
+ * Append to the existing test case: https://github.com/sonic-net/sonic-mgmt/blob/master/tests/platform_tests/test_kdump.py

 #### Verify in
  * Switch